MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/tables/populating-a-table-with-data.md

 There are only two mandatory methods required to make a table display data:

 - **RowsInSection** – return an  [`nint`](~/cross-platform/macios/nativetypes.md) count of the total number of rows of data the table should display.
-- **GetCell** – return a  `UITableCellView` populated with data for the corresponding row index passed to the method.
+- **GetCell** – return a  `UITableViewCell` populated with data for the corresponding row index passed to the method.

 The BasicTable sample file **TableSource.cs** has the simplest possible implementation of `UITableViewSource`.
 You can see in code snippet below that it accepts an array of strings to display in the table and returns a default cell style containing each